TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 that is feasible even for researchers with limited resources.
 We therefore limit the number of GPUs to 2, effectively increasing the batch size to 512.
 The architecture, loss, and training procedure remain the same as described in the previous sections.

-As shown in @ddp_result_comparison, introducing DDP with a second GPU lead to an absolute gain of more than 4% on the COCO and Flickr30K retrieval tasks, while almost reaching perfect performance on the average median rank task of SHRe @shre.
+As shown in @ddp_result_comparison, introducing DDP with a second GPU lead to an absolute gain of more than 4 percentage points on the COCO and Flickr30K retrieval tasks, while almost reaching perfect performance on the average median rank task of SHRe @shre.
 This underlines the importance of a large batch size for contrastive learning.
 However, we observe no improvement on the (zero-shot) ImageNet classification task.